 The problem is sometimes we don’t know what we’re hungry for.
 How can we fix a problem we don’t understand?
 How can we satisfy our hunger if we’re not aware of it?

 The One who came to feed us is the One who knows us better than we know ourselves.
 “I am the bread of life; whoever comes to me shall not hunger, and whoever believes in me shall never thirst” (John 6:35).

 In saying this Jesus is telling the crowd two things.
 First…that he is aware of their true need, even if they aren’t…They don’t need to become self-aware, because he is aware for them and is compassionate enough to tell them what he knows….

-Second, Jesus is saying that he is ready and able to provide for their true hunger.”
-Hungry, p.
-17.
+Second, Jesus is saying that he is ready and able to provide for their true hunger.

 Jesus is the Bread of Life.
 That’s a familiar phrase to most of us.
 But what does it mean?
 Is it a slogan to hang on our walls?
-Is it a mantra to ward off our evil hunger pangs?
+Or maybe a mantra to ward off our evil hunger pangs?

-Jesus fed 5000 families with 5 loaves and 2 fish to make his point.
-We are hungry for life.
+Jesus fed 5000 families with 5 loaves and 2 fish to make his point, I am the bread of life.
+That’s what we’re hungry for.
+Life.
 But the things we reach for won’t give us that life–rich and pure and abundant and true.
-My hunger for competence–if it were fully satisfied–won’t give me life.
+My own hunger for competence–if it were fully satisfied–still wouldn’t give me life.